-Universal Music Group renames Caroline to Virgin Music Label and Artistic Services
+Universal Music Group renames Caroline to Virgin Music Label and Artist Services

-Universal Music has renamed its subsidiary Caroline to Virgin Music Label and Artistic Services overseas.
+Universal Music has renamed its subsidiary Caroline to Virgin Music Label and Artist Services overseas.

 The rebranding is effective immediately, with a statement from Universal saying the move will revitalise the Virgin Music brand into a “powerful new global network”.
 On the rebranding, Universal Music Group’s CEO Lucian Grainge said Virgin has always been associated with “disruptive innovation, musical creativity and entrepreneurialism”.

 “We are thrilled to announce the reinvigoration of this iconic music brand as a new model for global distribution and label services – combining UMG’s unrivalled regional executive teams with dedicated resources and best-in-class services and technology, to help foster long-term partnerships and deliver global success for the next generation of independent labels and artist talent,” he said.

 “In total, this global launch represents an important evolution of our industry-leading strategy to be an accelerator and vital partner for the music’s best independent artists and entrepreneurs.”